hackclub/how-did-i-get-here/src/templates/static-text.md

-## **Behind the Scenes**
+## Behind the Scenes

 To reach this website, your computer sent some packets across the Internet.
 If we’re curious what that path was, we can run a tool to generate a *traceroute* — a rough list of every server your packets touched to reach their destination.
-To build this website, I wrote my own traceroute program called ktr ([source code is on GitHub](https://github.com/kognise/ktr)) that can stream results in real time while concurrently looking up interesting information about each hop.
+To build this website ([source code on GitHub](https://github.com/hackclub/how-did-i-get-here)), I wrote my own traceroute program called ktr ([also open-source](https://github.com/kognise/ktr)) that can stream results in real time while concurrently looking up interesting information about each hop.

-How do traceroute programs work?
+How does ktr work?
 Let’s start with a simplified explanation of Internet routing.

 Starting with the source device, each computer that handles a packet has to choose the best device to forward it to — I will explain how these routing decisions are made in a bit.
 Assuming everything works correctly, the packet will eventually reach a router that knows how to send it directly to its destination.

 My traceroute implementation uses a protocol called [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol).
 ICMP was designed specifically for sending diagnostic information around the Internet, and, helpfully, almost every Internet-connected device speaks it.
 Interestingly, ICMP packets have a “TTL” (time to live) field.
 This isn’t actually a “time” as implied by a name — it’s a countdown!
 Every time a router forwards an ICMP packet along, it’s supposed to decrement the TTL number.
-When the TTL hits zero, the router should stop forwarding it along and instead send an error message to the packet’s source IP saying that the packet was reached its maximum number of hops.
+When the TTL hits zero, the router should stop forwarding it along and instead send an error message to the packet’s source IP saying that the packet has reached its maximum number of hops.

 We can take advantage of this TTL feature!
 To do a traceroute, we can send a bunch of ICMP packets with increasingly large TTLs.
 The first packet with a TTL of 1 will error on the first device it reaches, and so on, until we hopefully get an error back from every routing device that touched the packet.
 These error packets include diagnostic information like the IP address of the device that sent the error, allowing us to trace your packets’ rough path across the Internet.

-### **Frontend Fun**
+### Frontend Fun

 This page will work perfectly fine with JavaScript disabled.
 From the browser’s perspective, this website just loaded slowly.
 From your perspective, a traceroute magically loaded in.